-- View Channel to tune to that channel - Buy Program to purchase the program - Other Times to see what other times the program is available.
+- View Channel to tune to that channel - Channel Guide to see a program lineup for that channel - Buy Program to purchase the program - Buy and Record to purchase and record the program.
+Once you specify the time, the one-touch record function places the program in the timers and automatically records it for you. - Other Times to see what other times the program is available.
 The program title is automatically entered and sorted in the AlphaSort control panel.
-If no other times are available, this option will not be available.
+If no other times are available, this option does not appear.